 If the Fund invests in a fund that is advised by the Adviser or an adviser affiliated with the Adviser, the Fund's Adviser has agreed to waive Fund fees to the extent necessary to offset the proportionate share of any management fee paid by the Fund with respect to its investment in such fund.
-Fee waivers will be calculated at the investment fund level without regard to any expense cap, if any, in effect for the investment fund.
+Fee waivers will be calculated at the investing fund level without regard to any expense cap, if any, in effect for the investing fund.
 Fees waived under this arrangement are not subject to reimbursement.
-For the year ended May 31, 2024, the Adviser waived fees in the amount of \$43,651 related to investments by the Fund in such funds.
+For the year ended May 31, 2024, the Adviser waived \$158,649 related to investments by the Fund in such funds.